lucasglasner/hydrocivil/README.md

 # Compute the basin SCS unit hydrograph for the storm (UH related to the storm timestep)
 wshed = wshed.SynthUnitHydro(method='SCS', timestep=storm.timestep) # By default this uses the 484 SCS unit hydrograph.

-# Compute the flood hydrograph as the convolution of the design storm with the unit hydrograph
+# Compute the flood hydrograph as the convolution of the effective precipitation depth with the unit hydrograph
-wshed.UnitHydro.convolve(storm.pr_eff).plot()
+wshed.UnitHydro.convolve(storm.pr_eff * storm.timestep).plot()
 ```

     <Axes: >